 It requires testing and practice to become the right flow for you, your team and your business.
 So, start small, work out the kinks and test new ideas.
 You’ll slowly but surely end up with an issue management flow that’s perfect for you.

-Every single issue, task or to-do in your bug tracking flow should always be tied to a customer need.
+Every single issue, task or to-do in your bug reporting flow should always be tied to a customer need.
 As you build and scale a successful business, there will always be issues and defects that pop up.

 And, there will always be people at your company with differing ideas for how to grow and improve your product.
 Someone might suggest introducing an entirely new feature.
 Another might suggest pairing something back.